turalmsyv/bi-engineer-interview-task-project/README.md

 **Presentation:** If selected to move forward, you will be required to present the dashboard along with key findings and recommendations based on the data analysis.

+## Key Performance Indicators (KPIs)
+To meet the needs of the trading team and casino manager, the following KPIs have been identified:

+1. **Gross Gaming Revenue (GGR):** This is the big picture.
+GGR shows us how much money our sportsbook and casino are bringing in.
+It's like looking at the total earnings to understand how well we're doing financially.

+2. **Customer Acquisition Cost (CAC):** Think of CAC as the price tag for getting new customers.
+It helps us budget and figure out if our marketing efforts are costing too much or if they're a smart investment.

+3. **Customer Lifetime Value (CLV):** CLV predicts how valuable each customer will be in the long run.
+It's like knowing which customers are our VIPs, so we can treat them well and keep them around.

+4. **Churn Rate:** Churn rate is like a leaky bucket.
+It shows us how many customers we're losing.
+Lower churn means we're doing a great job keeping customers happy, which is good for business.

+5. **Average Bet Size:** This tells us how much people are betting on our platform.
+It's like understanding the size of bets at a poker table, helping us tailor our offerings to what players like.

+6. **Return on Investment (ROI):** ROI is our profit report card.
+It tells us if our marketing campaigns are making us money or not.
+It guides us in spending money wisely.

+7. **Sportsbook Margin:** Sportsbook margin is about managing risks and making smart bets.
+It's like knowing the odds in a game of roulette to maximize our profits.

+8. **Casino Payout Percentage:** This is all about fairness and profit.
+It shows us how much we pay out in winnings.
+Balancing it means players have fun, and we make money.

+9. **Customer Segmentation:** Imagine dividing our customers into groups based on their likes and dislikes.
+It helps us offer the right games and bonuses to the right people, keeping them happy.

+10. **Profitability by Game Type:** This one helps us see which games or types of bets make us the most money.
+It's like knowing which menu items are the most popular at a restaurant, so we can focus on those.

 ## Data Description
 The provided data contains player betting activity across both casino and sportsbook platforms.